 Avoid tank decorations that are small and can be ingested by your turtle.
-Smaller substrate should also be avoided for this reason.
+Smaller substrates should also be avoided for this reason.
 Submerged decorations that are too heavy can trap your turtle underwater and cause them to drown.
-It is best to keep decorations at minimum anyway since your turtle may dig or dislodge them.
+It is best to keep decorations at a minimum anyway since your turtle may dig or dislodge them.
 Also, extra decorations require more cleaning.

 Turtles are known to be messy (they poop a lot!) so keeping their tank clean will require some work like clearing out uneaten food and debris from the bottom of the tank regularly, changing about 25% of the water weekly, and a monthly thorough cleaning.
 A good filtration system will reduce the frequency you need to clean the tank and help maintain the water quality but you still need to change some of the water weekly to maintain cleanliness.
 This will also prolong the life of your filter.

 A common tank mistake is getting a size that’s too small for your turtle.
 Make sure you get the correct tank size and always remember that bigger is always better for turtles.
 Another mistake is getting a poor filtration system that will result in mess building up more frequently.